Best Eyeliner Color for Mature Eyes? Try Hunter Green Instead of Black

 You just need a color that frames softly, lifts instead of weighs, and brings back brightness.
-That’s where a deep hunter green eyeliner color comes in — the calm, flattering neutral you didn’t know you needed.
+That’s where a deep hunter green eyeliner for mature eyes comes in — the calm, flattering neutral you didn’t know you needed.

 As our features soften, the harsh contrast of black begins to shout instead of whisper.